- Doors »

 A simple, even crude, idea of stacking lines and space was the inspiration for the Edge Door design.
 Alternating metal lines and glass spaces has turned into a unique custom front door with glass design that works especially great with scale.
 In order to create the illusion of floating metal beams, engineering the glass spaces with minimal framing was necessary.
 The framing was created to provide the structural needs of the pivot door and then disappear.
 The Edge Door has created gorgeous home entries for our clients around the world.
 See Edge Door Video.

 The memory of witnessing the ocean for the first time was the inspiration for the Wave Door design.
 A beautiful custom glass door design was realized in the endeavor to recreate the rolling waves of the ocean.
 An ocean wave consists of water and air creating the shape of the wave.
-Likewise, the Wave Door consists of the wave as the dramatic foreground and space above as the background.
+Likewise, this residential glass entry door consists of the wave as the dramatic foreground and space above as the background.
 The space above and below the wave line of the door is an opportunity to create contrast using different glass or metal finishes.
-Sidelights are an elaboration of the glass front door design and can be used to elongate the wave scene.
+Sidelights are an elaboration of this custom glass door and can be used to elongate the wave scene.
 Additionally, the door pull design of the Wave Door was inspired by a surfboard fin and draws attention to the curvature of the scene.
 Modern homes consist of predominantly straight lines.
-The Wave Door design is unconventional and demands attention among the straight lines of a home.
+The design of this custom metal door is unconventional and demands attention among the straight lines of a home.
 See Wave Door Video.

 The Horizon Glass Metal Door has been carefully choreographed to create a unique aesthetic experience.
-The Horizon design strategically combines various materials without overwhelming the viewer.
+The design of this custom metal door strategically combines various materials without overwhelming the viewer.
 There is an intuitive hierarchy that provides the viewer with a clear path to navigate the composition.